 Many North American cities could reasonably be called pre-Christian.
 Even in the traditional “Bible Belt” Christianity is being pushed to the margins.
 In the midst of this, God is bringing the nations to our shores and offering unprecedented opportunities for the gospel.

 At the North American Mission Board, we see a mission field that needs the hope of the gospel.
 With your partnership, we’re committed to taking this hope to cities, small towns and college campuses.

-Your prayers and gifts to the Annie Armstrong Easter Offering® provide support for more than 5,000 missionaries.
+Your prayers and gifts to the Annie Armstrong Easter Offering® provide support for thousands of missionaries.
 These men and women are planting new churches in unreached communities and meeting needs through compassion ministries.
 Every day, lives are being impacted and transformed.